mwagaine/DataPortfolio/Data Engineering projects/2. CDC pipeline/README.md

 This project follows on from the previous ETL project, and the aim is to create a CDC pipeline.
 CDC stands for "Change Data Capture", allowing organisations to not only pool data from different sources into one place, but also make changes to the data at the source that can be quickly reflected in the target storage area.
 This is very efficient as it saves time having to manually apply changes repeatedly across the board.

-Our pipeline will consist of a source database (PostgreSQL) that loads data into a storage folder (S3 bucket) via a migration task - this is known as a full load.
+Our pipeline will consist of a source database (PostgreSQL) that loads music sales data into a storage folder (S3 bucket) via a migration task - this is known as a full load.
 This data or load is then written into a final target database (MySQL).
 Afterwards, changes will be made at the source (e.g. adding, deleting and updating table rows) that will be replicated in the target table.

-The data used in this project is the same data that was funnelled through my previous ETL project which can be found <a href='#'>here</a>.
-You can also download the data from the file in this repositry.

 Please follow this project in the given order of files:
 <ol>